Assasans/found-footage/README.md

   * Try opening the URL in a browser.
 - "Failed to get video path"
   * Should be fixed in v0.3.1, please submit a bug report if not.
-  * Try to disable MoreCameras mod
+  * Try to disable MoreCameras mod.
+  * Should be fixed again in v0.4.4.
 - Playback stops randomly and no buttons appear
   * Should be fixed in v0.2.2, please submit a bug report if not.
 - "Failed to extract" with found cameras